 — Project CARS 3 (@projectcarsgame) August 26, 2020

-The development team have also announced that the incredible Lotus Evija electric hypercar will also feature in Project Cars 3, as announced on their Twitter account.
+The incredible Lotus Evija electric hypercar also features in Project Cars 3, as announced on their Twitter account.

 Tracks are a major part of the Project Cars experience, and PC3 certainly delivers.
 Containing over 120 layouts from a mixture of 49 real and fictional locations, from the streets of Havana to Dubai Aerodrome and a myriad of places in between.